KishoreIthadi/ichatbot/README.md

 ---

-### **What is iChatBot?**
+### **What is ichatbot?**

-iChatBot is a fully customizable javascript library that enables you to create a chatbot with various workflows in a very short time.
+ichatbot is a fully customizable javascript library that enables you to create a chatbot with various workflows in a very short time.

 ---